slaclab/beamtime-calibration-suite/docs/index.md

 ### Important branches:

-* _development_: Contains the newest 'good' code, usually has new changes and bug fixes.
+* _development_: contains the newest 'good' code, usually has new changes and bug fixes.
-* _main_: Stable code used during beamtimes.
+* _main_: stable code that's used during beamtimes.
 The code from each beamtime (including the changes made during) is tagged.